-Traditional learning, also known as classroom education, is an excellent way to teach children, teenagers, and young adults who have yet to join the workforce.
+Traditional learning, also known as brick-and-mortar education, is an excellent way to teach children, teenagers, and young adults who have yet to join the workforce.
 It enables them to be part of an actual community, interact with one another, and meet new people.
 It allows teachers to be an integral part of their development and make sure they are on the right track.
 Regular attendance focuses on improving discipline while having close contact with the instructor grants the students the possibility to ask their questions straight away.

 By now, you should have an overview of both types of education.
 But let’s put things into the context of security awareness training and investigate how to choose the right method of delivery.
-Why would you opt for online training when you could go the old-school way: rent a room and hire an instructor, organize a one-week training, and check it off your list?
+Why would you opt for online training when you could go the old-school way: rent a room and hire an instructor, organise a one-week training, and check it off your list?

-To understand the differences, it’s essential to analyze the post-training effects of both types of education.
+To understand the differences, it’s essential to analyse the post-training effects of both types of education.
 Simply put: did the training increase your employees’ efficiency, or was it just another mandatory training with no feasible results?
 Usually, when deciding which type of training to pursue in order to achieve the desired goal, you should keep in mind several aspects, such as:

 1. Targeted learners: the size of the group, age, habits, area of activity.